 The contract sizes of CFDs are often less than the typical contract size of the underlying instrument which means you can gain exposure to the price movement of the instrument without a significant deposit.
 Flexible sizing allows you to tailor your trading according to your risk management criteria.

 Access Global Financial Markets

-You should allways consider your risk appetite and investment strategy prior to trading leveraged products.
+You should always consider your risk appetite and investment strategy prior to trading leveraged products.
 Leverage can work for you as well as against you and can magnify profits as well as losses.
-In the event of a significant move against you, you may loose more than your initial deposit.
+In the event of a significant move against you, you may lose more than your initial deposit.
 It is also important to be aware that you do not own the underlying instrument over which the CFD is based.
 Further information regarding the benefits and risks of CFD trading can be found in our Product Disclosure Statement.